srabonti03/AI-Course/README.md

-# 🧠 AI Course Repository
+# 🧠 Exploring AI: Algorithms, Games & Tools

 This repository has been developed as part of my academic coursework for the **Artificial Intelligence (AI)** course.
 It contains various algorithm implementations, AI-based games, and multimedia projects (including a video and presentation) created using AI-powered tools.
 The contents of this repository reflect both my theoretical understanding and practical learning throughout the course.